rasyid7/google-ai-mac-app/README.md

 > **Disclaimer:**
 > This project is **not affiliated with, endorsed by, or sponsored by Google**.
-> "Gemini" is a trademark of **Google LLC**.
+> "Google AI" and related marks are trademarks of **Google LLC**.
-> This app does not modify, scrape, or redistribute Gemini content — it simply loads the official website.
+> This app does not modify, scrape, or redistribute Google AI content — it simply loads the official website.

 ---